rizviesha07/Image-Processing-Service/README.md

 # Image-Processing-Service

-Develop a backend system for an image processing service similar to Cloudinary.
+Developed a backend system for an image processing service similar to Cloudinary.
 This service will enable users to upload, transform, and retrieve images in various formats.
 Key features include User authentication, image management, and advanced transformation operations for a seamless experience.

 Core Features: